Golf is more than just a club and a ball. The best shots are produced by properly sandwiched balls and the golfer’s club stroke.

 - Available in a variety of vibrant colors

 - like soccer balls

 - Focus and vision on the ground and in the air have been improved.

-- On the green, this isn’t a fantastic touch.
+- On the green, this isn’t a great touch.

 - Not very long-lasting (thin cover scuffs easily)